Pdut3/Pdut3-React/README.md

 The Pdut3 React Portfolio is a web-based portfolio website showcasing the work and information of Paul Dutile III, a developer.
 The website includes sections such as About Me, Portfolio, Contact, and Resume.

 # Files and Folders
-* index.html: The main HTML file that represents the structure of the web page.
-* style.css: The CSS file that contains the styling rules for the web page.
-* script.js: The JavaScript file that contains the client-side scripts for interactivity.
 * images folder: A folder that contains the images used in the web page.
 * github-icon.png: An image file representing the GitHub icon.
 * linkedin-icon.png: An image file representing the LinkedIn icon.